MatthewPageUK/laravel-bitty-enums/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/matthewpageuk/laravel-bitty-enums.svg?style=flat-square)](https://packagist.org/packages/matthewpageuk/laravel-bitty-enums)
 [![GitHub Issues](https://img.shields.io/github/issues/matthewpageuk/laravel-bitty-enums)](https://github.com/matthewpageuk/laravel-bitty-enums/issues)

-This package helps you use bitwise enums in your Laravel application if you choose to, think before you do...
+This package helps you use bitwise enums in your Laravel application if you choose to, think before you do.
 It provides an Enum Container, a trait for your model query scopes and a model attribute cast.

 You can think of this as a hasMany relationship but using a single integer column to store the data.

 ## Installation

-WIP DO NOT DO THIS....

-You can install the package via composer:
+You can install the package into your Laravel project via composer:

 ```bash
 composer require matthewpageuk/laravel-bitty-enums
 ```

 ## Usage